OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:40

-Then he said to all Israel, “You shall be on one side, and I and Jonathan my son will be on the other side.”
+Then he addressed all Israel, “You shall be on one side, and I and Jonathan my son will be on the other side.”
 And the people said to Saul, “Do what seems good to you.”

 ## 1 Samuel 14:41